razorpay/blade/rfcs/2024-08-21-motion-presets.md

 # Drawbacks/Constraints

-- Framer Motion as a library will be introduced in customer projects which might increase their bundle size.
+- Motion React as a library will be introduced in customer projects which might increase their bundle size.

 We'll be using the reduced bundle size version of motion core `m` internally for presets to ensure Blade uses minimal bundle size.

-Recommended way to load framer motion would be -
+Recommended way to load `motion/react` would be -

 ### Lazy Loaded Motion